eec16/quantreg_nocross/README.txt

 7/3/2021

-Add both root and fortran-code folders to MATLAB path or move MEX executable to root folder
+Add both root and fortran_code folders to MATLAB path or move MEX executable to root folder

 Contents: